ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Token Verification

-Tokens are verified by creating a VOPRF context using the Issuer Private Key and Public Key, evaluating the token contents, and comparing the result against the token authenticator
+Verifying a Token requires creating a VOPRF context using the Issuer Private Key and Public Key, evaluating the token contents, and comparing the result against the token authenticator
 value: